Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Milan Malpensa Airport will be provided (an approximately 1-hour 15 minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Milan Malpensa Airport will be provided.
+The drive takes approximately 1 hour and 30 minutes, depending on traffic, for your departing flight.

 Included Meals: Breakfast